-Buy 4 Gardena products and get an extra 5% off at checkout.
+Buy 4 or more Gardena products and get 5% OFF

 Water for your garden

 Water is key to growing plants well, but only if it is supplied in the right quantity and at the right time.
 Water is a precious resource and it needs to be used wisely to avoid heavy cost if you pay for your water through a meter, and also because we all don’t have enough of it during the dry months of summer.
 Water supplies in the UK are affected by climate change, a growing population and the need to protect the river levels that are constantly under pressure due to ever increasing demand for irrigation.

 It is best to water in the mornings when the sun comes up and plants will naturally start to use water.
 Watering in the hottest part of the day is not so beneficial because water is lost through evaporation and the plants will be more efficient in the use of water if supplied in the cooler times of the day.
 Plants transpire in sunlight, and draw water from the soil, through the root systems, up the stem and out through the pores on their leaves which are called stomata.
 Watering in the evening is also good, when less evaporation is likely.

 This is not an easy question to answer because each plant has a different need for water.
 A plant in a container may need everyday watering in hot sunny weather but a mature shrub would be still be quite happy with a once a week drink during a drought.
 Plants adapt to use the water available to them, so you don’t need to worry about them if the soil dries out in between watering - they don’t need the soil to be soaking all the time.

 How much watering is enough, and how much is too much?

 Consider the leaf area.
 Plants with more, or larger leaves are likely to use more water They will need more nutrients for their flowers and fruit, which are dissolved in water and drawn up through the roots.